Wacom-Developer/personal-knowledge-library/docs/knowledge/base/queue.md

 :   Represents a model for maintaining a queue's name and its count.

     This class is primarily designed to encapsulate the queue name and the count of items or occurrences associated with it.
-It can be utilized in various queue-related workflows or systems where such data is required.
+It can be used in various queue-related workflows or systems where such data is required.

     Attributes